Pilots Have Their Own Secret Language. Here's What They're Really Saying

 “Tree,” “fife” and “niner”

 Aviators often speak “pilot English” to avoid miscommunications over radio transmission.
 “Tree” for instance, means three, “fife” is the number five and “niner” means nine, says Tom Zecha, a manager at AOPA.
-Pilot lore claims the variations stemmed from a desire to avoid confusion between the number nine and “nein,” which means “no” in German, according to Zecha.
+The variations stemmed from a desire to avoid confusion between similar-sounding numbers, he says.

 “Pass the crew juice”

-Note: Correction: The original version of this story misdescribed the meanings behind some aviation phrases.
-Zulu time is a 24-hour time system, not a 12-hour time system.
-“Souls on board” refers to all living bodies on the plane, not just the passengers.